FTBpro/count-von-count/README.md

    }
    ```

-   now we'll make a call to http://my-von-count.com/comments?author=1234&user=5678&post=888 and in the DB we'll have:
+   When making a call to count.com/comments?author=1234&user=5678&post=888 the redis DB will have the following keys:
    >User_1234: { comments_got: 1 }
    >
    >User_5678: { comments: 1 }